A few years ago, the first result on Google for “AI” was Cleverbot.

-It is described as brute force intelligence, wherein the computer doesn’t play to win, it doesn’t have purpose, it just wins on pure computational power.
-When AI is able to learn and absorb context, then it will enable it to have better conversations, because it theoretically will understand context.
+It is described as brute force intelligence, wherein the computer doesn’t play to win, it doesn’t have a purpose, it just wins on pure computational power.
+When AI can learn and absorb context, then it will enable it to have better conversations, because it theoretically will understand context.

 Many fear AI and the fact that machines will be increasingly replacing humans at their jobs.
-But these fears are somewhat unfounded, because our roles will simply shift because of AI.
-AI is augmenting and adding to the quality of our lives and of marketing.
-They will make buying, selling and creating better.
+But these fears are somewhat unfounded because our roles will simply shift because of AI.
+AI is augmenting and adding to the quality of our lives and marketing.
+They will make buying, selling, and creating better.